-Here at ClearCompany we have always had a strong focus on uniting the traditionally disjointed stages of the talent lifecycle.
-I recently did a Google image search of the talent lifecycle to see how organizations are currently visualizing their own talent lifecycles.
-We’ve all seen them, those flow charts that define and map out the stages of the talent lifecycle.
-What I noticed was consistently missing was the center of each of these visuals.
+Here at ClearCompany, we have always had a strong focus on uniting the traditionally disjointed stages of the talent lifecycle.
+I recently did a Google image search of the talent lifecycle to see how organizations are currently visualizing their own programs.
+We’ve all seen them, those flow charts that define the stages and map out the entirety of the talent lifecycle.
+What I noticed was the center was consistently missing from each of these visuals.
 There was either a generic title of the image or there was nothing.
-Nothing to unite these stages that map out each organization’s most valuable asset – their talent.Do you know what unifies your talent lifecycle?
+Simply put, nothing substantial united the stages that map out each organization’s most valuable asset – their talent.Do you know what unifies your talent lifecycle?
 Don’t leave your talented workforce in the dark.
 Find the missing piece now:

 A critical component of any effective business strategy is the organizational values.
 Successful leaders identify, communicate and develop clear values and beliefs that permeate through every function of the organization.
 These shared values offer direction so all members of the organization understand their contribution.
 Values impact every person at every stage of the organization.
 If they aren’t defined and shared, a disjointed and contentious culture will quickly form.